Su-Ng/Sentiment/README.md

 ![alt image](ProductRating.png)

 Rating food reviews automatically is one of the application NLP(Natural Language Processing).
-For this repo, we are demonstrating how this is done using VADER algorithm.
-As this algorithm takes up a lot of memory to execute for 500 000 lines, we have used a small subset of 10 lines to obtain a prelimary result.
+For this repo, I am demonstrating how this is done using VADER algorithm.
+As this algorithm takes up a lot of memory to execute for 500 000 lines, I have used a small subset of 10 lines to obtain a prelimary result.

 ![alt image](SentimentAnalysis.png)